Organization Structure and Leadership#

 Staff roles within the organization#

-Executive Director#
+Executive director#

 The Executive Director creates and oversees the execution of the mission and strategy of pyOpenSci supported by the Advisory Committee.
 The Executive Director also: